Contributing

 pre-commit install

-The last step installs the notarai binary to ~/.cargo/bin so the Claude
+The cargo install step installs the notarai binary to ~/.cargo/bin so the

-Code hook (notarai hook validate) resolves correctly.
-Re-run it whenever you
+Claude Code hook (notarai hook validate) resolves correctly.
+Re-run it whenever

 Making Changes